- Shared Ownership

 Compare shared ownership mortgages and shared ownership remortgage options.

-In short, shared ownership is where you own a percentage of a property and a housing association owns the rest.
+In short, the shared ownership scheme is where you own a percentage of a property and a housing association or similar housing provider owns the rest.
 You take out a mortgage to purchase the portion you want and you pay rent on the portion you don’t own.
 The amount you own will be determined by you when you purchase the property based on what you can afford.
-Typically, you can get shared ownership where you own between 25% and 75% of your home.
+Typically, you can get shared ownership properties where you own between 25% and 75% of your home.
 You can also ‘staircase’ which is where you buy a bigger share of your property from the housing association.
 You typically staircase by purchasing portions of 10% or more at a time.

-Shared Ownership homes are aimed at first time buyers, downsizers or those who used to own a home, but are unable to buy one at the moment.
+Shared Ownership homes are available from a housing association or registered providers and allow first time buyers to get on the property ladder.
+They are also aimed at downsizers or those who used to own a home, but are unable to buy one outright at the moment.